cms636/cms636.github.io/_posts/2015-03-10-database-narratives.md

 ![FutureofDatabase.jpeg](/assets/FutureofDatabase.jpeg)

 "Database Logic" is of great interest to me and the aesthetics that can be incorporated with it.
-Post to be continued soon
+I have trouble acknowledging that database and narrative are natural enemies.
+In the culture that they both reside, I believe that they can play off each other, rather than compete for the same role.
+It isn't very one sided to me to group narratives and other interactive forms under the database.
+Composition of narratives cannot be synthesized to just a database, there is a great human and personal element to narratives.
+Manovich then offers the narrative and database as competing imaginations, which I regard to be true.
+There is not a clear line between both, and I believe elements of both can bleed into each other, blurring the line between both.
+Has this blurring occurred from societies changed expectations of narratives, wanting something more and interactive?